Outlaws: Crime in Philadelphia

 As I walked among these solitary cells, and looked at the faces of the men within them, I tried to picture to myself the thoughts and feelings natural to their condition.
 I imagined the hood just taken off, and the scene of their captivity disclosed to them in all its dismal monotony.

 At first, the man is stunned.
-His confinement is a hideous vision; and his old life a reality.
-He throws himself upon his bed, and lies there abandoned to despair.
-By degrees the insupportable solitude and barrenness of the place rouses him from this stupor, and when the trap in his grated door is opened, he humbly begs and prays for work.
+His confinement is a hideous vision, and his old life a reality.
+He throws himself upon his bed and lies there abandoned to despair.
+By degrees, the insupportable solitude and barrenness of the place rouse him from this stupor, and when the trap in his grated door is opened, he humbly begs and prays for work.
 'Give me some work to do, or I shall go raving mad!'

 Again he falls upon his bed, and lies there, moaning.
 Suddenly he starts up, wondering whether any other man is near; whether there is another cell like that on either side of him: and listens keenly.

 There is no sound, but other prisoners may be near for all that.
 He remembers to have heard once, when he little thought of coming here himself, that the cells were so constructed that the prisoners could not hear each other, though the officers could hear them.